saalfeldlab/stitching-spark/README.md

 #### If running on public platforms such as AWS or Google Cloud:
 * Compile with `python build.py`.
 This will include embed required dependencies into the final package, except for the Spark which is provided by the respective target platform at runtime.
 * For running the pipeline, refer to the wiki page [Running on Google Cloud](https://github.com/saalfeldlab/stitching-spark/wiki/Running-on-Google-Cloud)
-* The currently used Spark version is **2.2.0** — make sure you're requesting the same version when submitting a job
+* The currently used Spark version is **2.3.1** — make sure you're requesting the same version when submitting a job

 ### 2. Preparing input tile configuration files

-The application requires an input file containing the registered tiles configuration for each channel.
-It should be a JSON formatted as follows:
+The application uses JSON to store metadata about tile configurations.
+These metadata include:
+* list of all tiles in the acquisition grouped by channel
+* position and size of each tile in pixels
+* pixel resolution (physical size of the pixel/voxel) in nanometers
+* image data type
+There is a converter for Zeiss Z1 acquisitions, but in general case an input file needs to be converted or generated (depending on how you store metadata for your acquisitions).
+The application expects a separate JSON file for each image channel in the following format:

+*ch0.json:*
 ```json
 [
 {